 Welcome to Voice Lessons at Scripps!

 For next semester , there are three course offerings in voice for members of the Claremont Colleges:

 MUS170H/F Voice, MUS180H/F Voice for Musical Theatre, and MUS89 Group Voice.

 All lessons require placement auditions for new students.

 Please submit your audition materials as soon as possible, to help us predict demand.
-To help us do our best for you, please submit your materials as early as the semester beforehand and no later than Friday before the first week of class in order to give the voice faculty time to watch your audition and read your materials.
-Sign up as soon as the week following registration in the semester before for a faculty-student interviews, scheduled for the first days of the spring semester.
+To help us do our best for you, please submit your materials as early as the semester beforehand and no later than NOON on Friday before the first week of the semester in order to give the voice faculty time to watch your audition and read your materials.
+Sign up as soon as the week following registration in the semester before for a faculty-student interviews, usually scheduled for the first four days of the spring semester (M,T, W, Th).

-Late auditions may be possible, but we cannot guarantee placement.
-Please contact Professor Harley for more information, if you are submitting after that Friday.
+Late auditions/interviews may be possible, but we cannot guarantee placement.
+Please contact voice faculty for more information, if you are submitting after that Friday.